 Through a wide range of programs, services, and activities, we are building a supportive and inclusive environment for women in the School of Engineering and Applied Sciences.

 Our female students can take advantage of a variety of resources and participate in activities including:

 We have over 45 women faculty members and are growing this number every year.

 We are committed to improving student diversity to achieve a

 minimum of 30% female by 2020.

-While both schools provide a broad range of programs to ensure the success of their students, this special initiative provides support and extra-curricular opportunities geared toward female students in the STEM fields with the goal of increasing the recruitment, retention and success of women in the sciences, math and engineering.
+The Women in Science and Engineering (WiSE) program is a special initiative that provides support and extra-curricular opportunities for female students in the STEM fields with the goal of increasing the recruitment, retention and success of women in the sciences, math and engineering.

 The WiSE program offers an orientation for incoming freshwomen to meet professors, visit laboratories, run experiments and learn their way around campus at the start of the semester.
 Events throughout the year include guest lectures, a brown-bag lunch series, community outreach, and breakfast meetups with professors.